microsoft/azuredevopsgenerator/CONTRIBUTING.md

 # Contributing Templates

-Once you successfully generate and test your template, you can share it with community:
+Once you successfully generate and test your template, you can share it with the community:

 Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/azuredevopsgenerator)

 ## Your template must contain the following elements

-We will communicate via Email once the template validated successfully.
+We will communicate via email once the template is validated successfully.

 ## Asking Questions